hydroshare/conmon/README.rst

     Display True if docker server is up.

     positional arguments:
-      service     which service to check; one of [server, containers]
+      service:    which service to check; one of [server, containers]

     optional arguments:
       -h, --help  show this help message and exit